Why are platinum rings more valuable than gold?

 One of the main benefits that platinum holds over white gold is the absence of nickel, which some people may be allergic to.
-Some gold rings are alloyed with nickel and this can irritate the skin around the finger.
-If your partner does have an allergy, then a platinum ring can be the best option.
+Some gold rings contain nickel, and unfortunately this can irritate the skin around the finger.
+If your partner does have an allergy, then it bay be best to choose a platinum ring to avoid any irritation.

-Whether you decide to go with white gold or platinum, they are both precious metals, meaning your ring will look beautiful either way.
+Whether you decide to choose a white gold or platinum ring, they are both precious metals, meaning your ring will look beautiful either way.

 How much more expensive is platinum compared to white gold?

-While platinum and gold are similar in price per gram, the density of the metal means that more is required when it comes to creating a platinum ring.
+While platinum and gold are similar in price by the gram, when it comes to a platinum ring, the density of the metal means that more is required to create it.

 If you want to see some of our best-selling platinum and white gold rings, take a look at our ready to wear collection or create your own.
 Alternatively, if you would like some more information on how platinum differs from gold, you can contact a member of our expert team or visit one of our showrooms.